prometheus-operator/runbooks/content/runbooks/kubernetes/KubeClientCertificateExpiration.md

 ## Meaning

-A client certificate used to authenticate to the apiserver is expiring
+A client certificate used to authenticate to the apiserver is expiring in less than 7 days (warning alert) or 24 hours (critical alert).

 ## Impact